jseto/web-wish-to-go/src/pages/how-to-use-data/how-to-use.md

 order: 1
 ---

-# How To Use
+# How To Use Wish To Go

+> For an installation guide of the [Travel Planner Wordpress plugin, click here](https://wordpress.org/plugins/wish-to-go/)

 Installing **Wish To Go** in your blog is really easy.
-We provide 2 widgets in the form of an _HTML_ tag; the [WishWidget](#the-wishwidget-tag) and the [TravelPlanWidget](#the-travelplanwidget-tag).
-The first is the heart button to indicate which destinations are _wished_ by your readers.
-The second is used to implement the **Trip Planner** in your blog.
+We provide several widgets in the form of an _HTML_ tag.
+The [WishWidget](#the-wishwidget-tag) shows a heart next to posts destinations where the reader can click to add them to the _Travel Bucket List_.
+The [ShareTripWidget](##the-sharetripwidget-tag) is used to share the travel blogger trips with their readers.

+[TravelPlanWidget](#the-travelplanwidget-tag) is used to implement the **Trip Planner** in your blog.
+Finally, the [WishCounterWidget Tag Reference](#the-wishcounterwidget-tag) shows a heart with the number of selected destinations and by clicking on it, shows the _Travel Planner_.

 In order the widgets to work, you should load the JavaScript code in your page.

 - [Loading the JavaScript Code](#loading-the-javascript-code)